Contents

 Once you go over $1000 you can consider a number of mid-range to advanced computerized telescopes with around 200mm (8-inch) aperture.

-These will provide the combination of great viewing opportunities with the convenience of a computerized mount.
-See Celestron 8-inch Telescopes for some great options.
+These will provide a combination of great viewing opportunities with the convenience of a computerized mount.

 Telescopes for $3000-$4000

-These are ultra-modern, fully-automated telescopes that you control with your smartphone.
 They can not only locate objects for you but also photograph them with built-in cameras and send the pictures straight to your phone for easy sharing.

 Telescopes for $4000-$20,000